 - Official SAT or ACT scores: For information about how test scores are evaluated, score choice, and more, please view Barnard's standardized testing policies.
-Please note that students applying for Spring or Fall 2021 do not need to submit the SAT or ACT in accordance with our temporary test-optional policy.
+Please note that students applying for Spring/Fall 2021, Spring/Fall 2022, or Spring/Fall 2023 do not need to submit the SAT or ACT in accordance with our temporary test-optional policy.
 For more information, please see our Temporary Test-Optional FAQ page.
-For applicants applying for Spring 2022 and beyond, we will still require official SAT or ACT scores regardless of the number of college credits earned or years since high school.
+If you do choose to submit test scores, please note that we require official SAT or ACT scores sent directly from the testing agency.
 In addition to sending official test scores, we recommend that you indicate your unofficial test scores by uploading a screenshot of your score report(s) to your preferred application platform.
 This will ensure a timely processing of your application.

 - One academic letter of recommendation: We require one letter of recommendation from a professor who has taught you in an academic class within the last year.